 Oncolytic Viruses

-Oncolytic viruses are viruses that selectively invade and destroy cancer cells while also eliciting an immune response.
-The examples include T-VEC and ONCOS-102.
-These viruses can be engineered to produce Immune-stimulating proteins, giving them an enhanced antitumor effect.
+Oncolytic viruses – These viruses attack and kill cancer cells in a selective way, but also stimulate an immune response.
+They are T-VEC and ONCOS-102.
+Such viruses can be programmed to release Immune-stimulating proteins which makes them powerful antitumor agents.

 Types of Immunotherapy Treatments